Understanding Liability from our Queens Car Accident Lawyers When a New York Car Accident Caused by Speeding Hurts You

 One of the most commonly broken vehicle and traffic laws is speeding.
 It is also one of the most dangerous and deadly.
 According to the National Highway Traffic Safety Administration (NHTSA), speeding results in over 9,300 deaths each year and accounts for approximately 26% of all traffic fatalities.
 Many occupants not killed are seriously injured in a New York car accident caused by speeding, including suffering injuries such as traumatic brain injuries, spinal cord injuries, amputations, and broken bones.
 Our Queens car accident lawyers know how devastating and catastrophic motor vehicle accidents caused by speeding could be for innocent victims.
 Unfortunately, liability is usually hotly contested as no driver admits to causing a crash by speeding which hurts someone.

-But our experienced Queens car accident lawyers at Cohen & Cohen Law Group, P.C. know how to demonstrate liability against a defendant-driver who causes your injuries due to speeding.
+But our experienced Queens car accident lawyers at COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. know how to demonstrate liability against a defendant-driver who causes your injuries due to speeding.
 We may use leading accident reconstruction experts or engineers to establish that the defendant was speeding.
 We may also use medical experts to help prove your damages and future medical costs and needs.
 If you or a loved one were seriously injured in a New York car accident caused by speeding, call us today for a FREE consultation to learn what we can do right now to help you.

 Dangers of Speeding